thymikee/jest-preset-angular/README.md

   "jest": {
     "globals": {
       "ts-jest": {
-        "tsConfigFile": "src/tsconfig.custom.json"
-      },
-      "__TRANSFORM_HTML__": true
+        "tsConfig": "<rootDir>/src/tsconfig.custom.json",
+        "stringifyContentPathRegex": "\\.html$",
+        "astTransformers": ["jest-preset-angular/InlineHtmlStripStylesTransformer"],
       }
     }
   }
+}
 ```

-If you choose to overide `globals` in order to point at a specific tsconfig, you will need to add `"__TRANSFORM_HTML__": true` to the `globals` section too, otherwise you will get parse errors on any html templates.
+If you choose to overide `globals` in order to point at a specific tsconfig, you will need to add `"astTransformers": ["jest-preset-angular/InlineHtmlStripStylesTransformer"]` to the `globals.ts-jest` section too, otherwise you will get parse errors on any html templates.

 ### Unexpected token [import|export|other]